magomimmo/modern-cljs/doc/tutorial-15.md

 ### Running the test

-The easiest way to run the newly defined tests for the `modern-cljs.shopping.validators` namespace is to use the `test` task of leiningen
+The easiest way to run the newly-defined tests for the `modern-cljs.shopping.validators` namespace is to use the `test` task of leiningen